korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 ~~~
 `InvalidDefinitionException` is thrown when we tried to deserialize our instance.

-<br>To make it work we should add additional annotation `@JsonDeserialize` with the `builder` property which points to the specific builder class that we should also add.
+To make it work we should add additional annotation `@JsonDeserialize` with the `builder` property which points to the specific builder class that we should also add.
-<br>We can see it in our second entity `Work`.
+We can see it in our second entity `Work`.
 ~~~ java
 @Value
 @Builder